Nibre/BlamScript-Research/h2v/01b_spacestation/Research/Megg.md

 		if player is at the top of the bomb room elevator Marks Megg as available to be played
 ```
-Once you've reached the bottom of the Bomb room **Elevator** having never lost any Shield, when the loud-speaker cycles through next and notices Megg is available, it will play it.
+Once you've reached the bottom of the Bomb room **Elevator** having never lost any Shield, the  next time the loud-speaker cycles through and notices Megg is now available, it will play it.
 This usually takes 10-35 seconds _*[12.5-20 seconds [non-H2C](../../Bugs/ScriptIterationTiming.md)]_ from when "Return to Sender" text starts fading onto the screen.
 Though it can be hard to hear, it will say;

 `"Paging Meg.
 Please come to the red courtesy phone.
 Meg to the red courtesy phone, please."`